sw1sh/QuantumPotatoChips/typst/main.typ

     [Phase damping], [${(1-sqrt(1-xi))/2 sigma_z+(1+sqrt(1-xi))/2 bb(I),
     &sqrt(xi)/2 bb(I)- sqrt(xi)/2 sigma_z }$]
   )]
-  , caption: [Common noise channels and their corresponding Kraus operators.
-We also show how each one changes Bloch sphere.]
+  , caption: [@code:channels[Common noise channels and their corresponding Kraus operators.
+We also show how each one changes Bloch sphere.]]
   )<tab:channels>
 ]

-The Bloch vector of quantum potato chip, ${sqrt(3) (-1 + 2 q), sqrt(3)(-1 + p (2 - 4 q) + 2 q),sqrt(3) (-1 + 2 p)}$ will be transformed into a new one as show in the following equation, for bit flip, phase flip, bit-phase flip, depolarization, amplitude damping, and phase damping, respectively:
+The Bloch vector of quantum potato chip, ${sqrt(3) (1 - 2 q), sqrt(3)(2p-1)(2q-1),sqrt(3) (1 - 2 p)}$ will be transformed into a new one as show in the following equation, for bit flip, phase flip, bit-phase flip, depolarization, amplitude damping, and phase damping, respectively:

 #[#set text(9.5pt)
 #show math.equation: set text(size: 8pt)